catalystcommunity/ui-typescript-hello-app/README.md

 [Installing lightmon](https://github.com/reaganmcf/lightmon#installation)

-To try this project after that, you just `npm install` and `npm run dev`
+To try this project after that, you just `npm install` and `npm run build` and `npm run serve`

+If you want to run the server and compiler in automatice reloading methods, just do `npm run watch` in one terminal and `npm run serve` in another, and edit away.

 We're trying to avoid using anything but the simplest of dependencies.